 The first step toward enhancing a process by removing one of its performance or compliance problems is diagnosing the root causes of that problem.
 By using standard data mining techniques for detecting the causes, the results might be obvious and mainly regarding those parts of the process that can not be altered.
-The other less obvious roots of the given problem are sometimes the most precious diagnosis where the real improvement can be applied.
-To reveal these less vivid causes of the problem we need to mask the obvious ones.
-We did so by looking at the cause that we need to ignore its effect on the problem as the sensitive attribute.
-Then removing the dependency between the sensitive and the class attributes from the created classifier, we allow other causes to shine.
-This is done at the expense of a small reduction in the accuracy of the resulting classifier.
+To reveal other less vivid causes of the problem we need to mask the obvious ones.
+We did so by looking at the cause that we need to ignore its effect on the